outten45/jvm_gc_graph/README.md

 ## JVM GC Graph

-Simple gem that creates a static HTML page that uses Google's Interactive Charts to display JVM heap usage output to a file.
-In order of this to work, you need to pass the following options to the
+This gem creates a static HTML page that uses Google's Interactive Charts to display JVM heap usage.
+In order of this to work, you need to pass the following options to the JVM at startup:
-JVM:

     -XX:-PrintGCTimeStamps -XX:-PrintGCDetails -Xloggc:<location of log file>

 Here is an example:

-  java -XX:-PrintGCTimeStamps -XX:-PrintGCDetails -Xloggc:memory.log MyApp
+    java -XX:-PrintGCTimeStamps -XX:-PrintGCDetails -Xloggc:/path/to/memory_gc.log MyApp

 ## Installation

     gem install jvm_gc_graph

+Does require the json_pure gem if on 1.8.7.

 ## Usage

     jvm_gc_graph -f /path/to/memory_gc.log -o /www/gc_log.html

-1) Looks at /path/to/memory_gc.log which contains the gc log
+1. Looks at /path/to/memory_gc.log which contains the gc log
-2) Writes the result to the gc_log.html file.
+2. Writes the result to the gc_log.html file.

+See `jvm_gc_graph -h` for more options.

 ## Other